friebe/building-blocks-presentation/slides.md

 <ri-check-fill class="text-green-600 text-xl" /> Experimentation<br>

 <!--
-So the first one is very clear i think, if u work in separate branches ur code is isolated, so there can happen no side effects from other members and code changes.
-The main is every time stable and your team can also works on features.
+So the first one is very clear i think, if u work in separate branches ur code is isolated, so there can happen no side effects from other members and their changes.
+So as i said before The main is every time stable and your team can also works on features.
 So Win win.

-Feature branches must be merged back in the main code, so anyone should look over ur code via PR and give feedback.
+Feature branches must be merged back in the main code, so anyone should look over ur code via a PR and give feedback.
 Also other members can check out ur branch, can support u and commit changes only in ur branch.

-I think i explained it well in the previous point.
-But additional Code reviews helps to ensure the code quality and consistency of written code.
+I think i explained it well in the previous one.
+But additional, Code reviews helps to ensure the code quality and consistency of written code.

 Well i said it often before, u can work isolated and only for u.
-This approach also allows better organization and management because u can split anything locially in backend, frontend or what make sense.
+This approach also allows better organization and management because u can split anything in backend, frontend or what even make sense.

 For Bugs u make a separate branch so it allows u to make change without disrupt the feature development.

-And last but not least, you don't have to worry aboout changes if u have a own experimentation branch.
+And last but not least, you don't have to worry about changes if u have a own experimentation branch.

 -->